imutahi/seniorproject/README.md

 > (coming soon)

 MSU Denver Senior Project for CS4360, Spring 2021.
-This project sets out to develop a secure and accessible web application that will allow clients to share background check reports easily and confidentially.
+We are building a Web-App that allows clients to make encrypted service requests.

 ## Team Members